• Skip to main content

 Jump to Recipe Print Recipe

-This Easy Pavlova Recipe is the ticket to pav perfection!
-Create a dessert that looks good and tastes sensational, with a smooth and fluffy marshmallow centre encased in a delicate and crisp meringue shell.
+It's a huge call, but I reckon this Pavlova Recipe is the best of the best.
+It will deliver a dessert that looks good and tastes sensational, with a smooth and fluffy marshmallow centre encased in a delicate and crisp meringue shell – even if you've never made a pav before!

 Jump to: